openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 ###1. ngraph::Node input and output ports

 First of all let's talk about `ngraph::Node` input/output ports.
-Each nGraph operation has input and output ports except cases when operation has Result, Parameter or Constant type.
+Each nGraph operation has input and output ports except cases when operation has `Result`, `Parameter` or `Constant` type.

 Every port belongs to its node so using port we can access parent node, get shape and type for particular input/output, get all consumers in case of output port and get producer node in case of input port.
 With output port we can set inputs for newly created operations.